theRealAph/ScopeLocals/README.md

 `UnsupportedOperationException` for much core functionality, or both.
 And we'd still have the problem of memory management.

-It is better, therefore, not to do modify `ThreadLocal` but to give extent locals a separate identity from thread locals.
+It is better, therefore, not to modify `ThreadLocal` but to give extent locals a separate identity from thread locals.

 ## New Stuff